 Ritonavir-boosted Atazanavir (AIII).
 Atazanavir is an azapeptide PI with the advantages of once-daily dosing.
-Ritonavir-boosting of atazanavir enhances the concentrations of atazanavir and demonstrates similar efficacy as unboosted atazanavir in combination with two NRTIs in treatment-naïve patients [134].
-The comparative virologic efficacy to unboosted atazanavir in treatment-naïve patients, the improved pharmacokinetics with ritonavir-boosting, and the experience of atazanavir + ritonavir in treatmentexperienced patients [135] supports its designation as a preferred regimen.
+Ritonavir-boosting of atazanavir enhances the concentrations of atazanavir.
+In a comparison of boosted and unboosted atazanavir, overall efficacy results were comparable [135].
+However, the study was not powered to demonstrate non-inferiority of unboosted atazanavir, and there were numerically fewer virologic failures and less emergence of PI resistance in patients in the boosted atazanavir arm.
+The suggestion of improved virologic activity compared with unboosted atazanavir in treatment-naïve patients, the improved pharmacokinetics with ritonavirboosting, and the data on use of boosted atazanavir in treatment-experienced patients [136] support its designation as a preferred regimen.
 The main adverse effect associated with atazanavir + ritonavir use is indirect hyperbilirubinemia, with or without jaundice or scleral icterus, but without concomitant hepatic transaminase elevations.
-The lipid effects associated with atazanavir + ritonavir are uncertain.
-Patients who receive concomitant therapy with tenofovir or efavirenz should use ritonavir-boosted ataznavir to overcome the pharmacokinetic interactions between unboosted atazanavir and these two agents.
+Several cases of nephrolithiasis have been reported to the U.S. FDA in patients who received ritonavir-boosted or unboosted atazanavir.
+The causal relationship is still uncertain [137].
+Lipid elevations (total, LDL, and HDL cholesterol) were slightly greater in patients treated with ritonavir-boosted atazanavir [135].
+Patients who receive concomitant therapy with tenofovir or efavirenz should use ritonavir-boosted atazanavir to overcome the pharmacokinetic interactions between unboosted atazanavir and these two agents.
 Atazanavir + ritonavir requires acidic gastric pH for dissolution.
-Thus, concomitant use of drugs which raise gastric pH, such as antacids, H2 antagonists, and particularly proton pump inhibitors, may significantly impair absorption of atazanavir + ritonavir.
-(See Tables 20 and 21a.)
+Thus, concomitant use of drugs that raise gastric pH, such as antacids, H2 antagonists, and particularly proton pump inhibitors, may impair absorption of atazanavir + ritonavir.
+Proton pump inhibitors in a dose not exceeding an equivalence of omeprazole 20mg per day taken at least 12 hours prior to the PIs may be used in treatment-naïve patients receiving ritonavir-boosted atazanavir.
+H2 antagonists and antacids should be used with caution and with careful dose separation.
+(See Tables 21 and 22a.)